Towards the end of last year, my attention was drawn to the RSGB HF awards and I realised that I probably qualified to apply for some of them.

 At the time I filled them in, the Region 1 award was showing 99 entities (it now says 100) and using LoTW and actual physical QSL cards, I can show I’ve worked and confirmed 97 of them.
 The two I don’t have are the Republic of Guinea (3X) and Syria (YK).
-Guinea was last activated in 2018 when I wasn’t especially active and Syria hasn’t seen any amateur radio activity since before I had any HF equipment so I have little chance of working either of them soon.
+Guinea was last activated in 2018 but I didn’t manage to work it and Syria hasn’t seen any amateur radio activity since before I had any HF equipment so I have little chance of working either of them soon.

 That qualified me for the IARU Region 1 Level 2 Award which is sixty member countries confirmed.
 I think that it’s quite a big step from 60 to 99 and feel that perhaps there could be an additional level in between the two as it’s practically impossible for anyone who has entered the hobby in the last ten years to gain Level 1 due to the YK situation.

 There are two separate IARU Region 1 awards, the other is band specific to 10m (28MHz) and as I’ve worked over seventy of the countries on 10m, I applied for Level 2 as well.